 Inform Direct is the perfect tool to help make this task a whole lot easier.

 A prudent investor should check the articles to ensure that … directors have not given themselves any extra powers.

 In addition to checking that the directors do not have any excessive or unusual powers, a prudent investor would also want comfort that the following areas have appropriate provisions:

 1 Voting rights

-If a company is not being well run the shareholders (who after all own the company) will want to remove the deficient director or directors and replace them with someone more competent.
+If a company is not being well run the shareholders (who, after all, own the company) will want to remove the deficient director or directors and replace them with someone more competent.
 Provided due process is followed, a director can be removed by a simple majority of votes at a general meeting.
-So it follows that if a director has more than 50% of the voting rights the other shareholders will not be able to remove them by a vote.
-This is not to say that you should never invest in a company where a director or the directors control more than 50% of the voting rights but if you are unsure about the directors do be alive to the fact that if they fail to perform you are unlikely to be able to replace them.
+But it follows that if a director has more than 50% of the voting rights the other shareholders will not be able to remove them by a vote.
+This is not to say that you should never invest in a company where a director or the directors control more than 50% of the voting rights.
+But if you are unsure about the directors, do be alive to the fact that if they fail to perform you are unlikely to be able to replace them.

 The main reason an investor will buy shares in a company is in expectation of a return on their investment.
 The most usual form this return takes is right to receive a share of the profits paid out as dividends.
 The expectation would be that each share has an equal right to dividends i.e. dividends would be received in proportion to the holding in the company.
 However, be aware that if there are different share classes they sometimes have different entitlement to dividends.

 Investors should check that each share has the same unrestricted right to dividends as all the other shares and the dividend entitlements of the shares being bought are not capped or limited in any way.